 In 1978, the consumer watchdog group Public Citizen first petitioned for a Darvon recall after data suggested that the drug caused potentially harmful toxins to build up in the heart.
 The first government to pull Darvon off shelves was the U.K., which deemed all propoxyphene drugs to be too dangerous for the public in 2005, citing its addictive properties, risk of suicide and overdose, and its limited effectiveness in bringing relief to patients.

 Public Citizen filed a Darvon lawsuit against the FDA in 2008 to get it to act on a 2006 petition again calling for the drug’s removal from the market.

 In February 2009, an FDA advisory committee voted 14 to 12 to recommend a Darvon and Darvocet recall, after determining that the minimal painkilling benefits were outweighed by the risks associated with the drug.

 DARVON CLASS ACTION LAWYERS

-The attorneys at Saiontz & Kirk, P.A. are reviewing potenital individual suits as well as Darvon class action lawsuits for individuals who have suffered a severe or fatal injury from Darvon or Darvocet.
-At this time, potential claims are being reviewed and evaluated by our Darvon lawyers for individuals who have suffered severe heart problems, a heart attack, committed suicide or suffered fatal or debilitating injuries from a Darvon overdose.
+The attorneys at Saiontz & Kirk, P.A. previously reviewed potenital individual suits as well as Darvon class action lawsuits for individuals who have suffered a severe or fatal injury.
+New cases are no longer being accepted.
+This page is maintained for informational purposes only.